Ray Sawyer

 3

-The younger of the two Sawyer brothers started his racing career, just after receiving his driver's license in September of 1997.
-He began by driving the family's 1967 Camaro, the car that he still races to this day.
+The younger of the two Sawyer brothers started his racing career just after receiving his driver's license in September of 1997.
+He began by driving the family's 1967 Camaro, the car that still has his name on it to this day.
 He has run a best ET of 9.13 at 148 Miles Per Hour in the Camaro and has captured an IHRA Divisional win in Hot Rod along with two New England Dragway VP Fuels ET Series wins in Top ET and one win in Street ET.
 He also has two semi-final finishes in NHRA Divisional competition and won the Super Street Top 8 race at Cecil County in 2001.

 Brian stopped driving after the 2001 season to dedicate more time to finishing college and pursuing his dream.
-He has since graduated from Bentley College in Waltham, MA with a degree in Personal Finance and moved to Los Angeles, California where he plays in the band Roughed Up Folk.
+He has since graduated from Bentley College in Waltham, MA with a degree in Personal Finance.
+After working and living in Los Angeles, California for 10 years, Brian and his fiance Stacey have recently moved back to Maynard, MA and continue to be two of the teams's biggest supporters.